 For example when an Object implements the Alarm Contract, one can immediately infer that it will have a child called timestamp.
 This structure is in the explicit contract of Alarm and is formally defined in its encoded definition.
 But semantics are also attached to what it means to be an Alarm Object: that the Object is providing information about an alarm event.
 These subjective concepts cannot be captured in machine language; rather they can only be captured in prose.

 When an Object declares itself to implement a Contract it MUST meet both the explicit Contract and the implicit Contract.
-An Object MUST NOT put obix:Alarm in its Contract List unless it really represents an alarm event.
+An Object MUST NOT put obix:Alarm in its Contract unless it really represents an alarm event.
 Interpretation of Implicit Contracts generally requires that a human brain be involved, i.e., they cannot in general be consumed with pure machine-to-machine interaction.

 Overriding Defaults